Eskom’s De Ruyter hoping for system improvement in a year’s time

 "Bear in mind that back-up power is much more expensive that grid power, even at cost-reflective levels.
 The cost of unreliable electricity is much higher than appropriately priced electricity!"

-The company, which now has debt of R488 billion, recognised that it had a duty to manage its finances properly as it appealed to consumers to accept cost-reflective rates.
+The company, which now has debt of R488 billion (US$29.3 billion), recognised that it had a duty to manage its finances properly as it appealed to consumers to accept cost-reflective rates.

-Nersa has won leave to appeal a July high court decision that allowed the state utility to recoup R69 billion from consumers over the next three years via higher electricity tariffs.
+NERSA has won leave to appeal a July high court decision that allowed the state utility to recoup R69 billion (US$3.9 billion) from consumers over the next three years via higher electricity tariffs.

-The July ruling was a win for Eskom, which was disputing a decision by Nersa to deduct a R69 billion equity injection from the government in determining tariffs the company could effect for the 2019/20, 2020/21and 2021/22 financial years.
+The July ruling was a win for Eskom which was disputing a decision by NERSA to deduct a R69 billion equity injection from the the government in determining tariffs the company could effect for the 2019/20, 2020/21 and 2021/22 financial years.

 African News Agency (ANA)